-The parties agree to re-open discussions on the possibility of a Telecommuting program at the City Attorney's Office within 6 months after the signing of this MOU.
-Either party may make the request to meet and discuss this item.
+The parties agree to re-open discussions on the creation and implementation of a Telecommuting program at the City Attorney's Office within 1 year of the signing of the subsequent MOU.
+Either party may make the request to reopen discussions on this item.